SAP-samples/teched2022-IN280/exercises/ex3/readme.md

-# Exercise 3 - Central monitoring of an integration scneario end-to-end
+# Exercise 3 - Central monitoring of an integration scenario end-to-end

 For the following end-to-end monitoring exercise, one part of the integrated workflow of the **SAP S/4HANA Lean Procurement** has been chosen.
 A work order is created in SAP Fieldglass and the purchase requisition is replicated to SAP S/4HANA Cloud leveraging a prebuilt integration package (**[SAP S/4HANA Integration with SAP Fieldglass](https://api.sap.com/package/SAPS4HANAintegrationwithSAPFieldglass/overview)**) from [SAP API Business Hub](https://api.sap.com/).